zenstackhq/zenstack-docs/docs/the-complete-guide/part2/1-using-plugins.md

 }
 ```

-A plugin declaration requires a mandatory `provider` field that specifies the package name of the plugin (which the `zenstack` CLI imports directly with `require()`).
+A plugin declaration requires a mandatory `provider` field that specifies the package name or Javascript module path of the plugin (which the `zenstack` CLI imports directly with `require()`).
 It can also contain other mandatory and optional fields specific to the plugin.

 When you run `zenstack generate`, the plugin will be executed and generate the output files.